 All children who live in Germany have to go to school, which means that schooling is compulsory.
 Compulsory schooling generally starts after reaching 6 years of age.
 If a child only becomes 6 years old after the start of the new school year (for example in October), they usually start school in the following year.
 This depends on when the respective Federal State in which your child will go to school sets the “cut-off date” (this can be between 30 June and 30 September).
-If your child has its 6th birthday before the cut-off date, it will be required to attend school in that year.
+If your child turns 6 before the cut-off date, they will be required to attend school that year.
 In all Federal States the new school year begins in August or in September.
 Compulsory schooling also applies to disabled children and adolescents.

-Tip: When a child can or must attend school at the earliest varies depending on the Federal State (“cut-off date”).
-Find out more about the regulations in your Federal State from the school authorities in your municipality or city and from Migration advice centres.
+Tip: When a child can or must attend school at the earliest varies from Federal State to Federal State.
+Find out more about the regulations in your Federal State from the education authority in your municipality or city and from the Migration advice centre.

 School attendance at State schools is free.
 In addition, there are private schools in Germany, for which school fees usually have to be paid.

 In Germany, the Federal States are responsible for education, so there are special features in each Federal State, especially the names of the secondary school types can differ.

 2. The structure of the school system

 The structure of the school system is however similar in all Federal States:

 1. Primary school (elementary level)